MohamadMilhem/Discrete-Project/README.md

 # Discrete-Project
-A discrete mathematics project for Al-Najah university. with controbution to Ameer Rabie.
+A discrete mathematics project for Al-Najah university. with contribution to Ameer Rabie.